200th Division: Organization (October 1938)

-It was next sent as reinforcement to the first Battle of Changsha but was never engaged.
+It was next sent as reinforcement to the First Battle of Changsha but was never engaged.
 The armoured and artillery Regiments were placed under direct command of 5th Army and the 200th Division became a motorized Infantry Division within the same Army with the 1st Honor Division.
 The 200th Division participated with 5th Corps against the Japanese invasion of Guangxi, in the defense of Nanning, and in the devastating victory against the Japanese in the Battle of Kunlun Pass, wiping out an entire Japanese brigade.
 It suffered heavy losses after the battle at Kunlun Pass in an offensive against Batang, losing nearly two-thirds of its strength.

 Rebuilt and reorganized, the division participated in the Battle of Yunnan-Burma Road in early 1942 and in the Burma campaign.
 The 200th Division distinguished itself in fighting in the Battle of Toungoo and the Battle of Hopong - Taunggyi but suffered a disastrous defeat in the Battle of Hsipaw-Mogok Highway near the end of the campaign as it was attempting to retreat to China.
 Its commanding officer, Dai Anlan, died of wounds suffered in that battle while being carried by the remnants of his force as it made its way back to China.
+The division entered Burma with 9,000 troops, lost 1,800 troops in combat, lost 3,200 troops during the retreat, and arrived in China with only 4,000 troops left.

+In 1944, the division participated in the Battle of Northern Burma and Western Yunnan as part of the Second Chinese Expeditionary Force, assisting in the recapture of Longling, Mangshi, Zhefang and Wanding at the cost of 5,000 casualties.